 The Bank identified related parties and conducted related party transactions in accordance with the requirements of regulators such as the CBIRC, the SSE and SEHK as well as accounting standards.
 When engaging in related party transactions with related parties during its ordinary and usual course of business, the Bank executed the transactions with terms no more favorable than those available to independent third parties according to general business principles, which served the overall interests of the Bank and its shareholders.
 For statistical details of the related party transactions, please refer to Note 58 to the financial statement contained in this report, of which the transactions constituting connected transactions as per Chapter 14A of the Hong Kong Listing Rules.
-Except what has been disclosed under this sector, other related transactions constitute no connected transactions as per Chapter 14A of Hong Kong Listing Rules.
+Except what has been disclosed under this sector, other related transactions constitute no connected transactions as per Chapter 14A of the Hong Kong Listing Rules.
+Except what has been disclosed under this sector, other related transactions constitute no connected transactions as per Chapter 14A of the Hong Kong Listing Rules.